When you think Pilates, you probably think core strength, but this less-than-30-minute circuit does double duty giving you a strong upper body, too.

 But here’s a new idea: For a strong upper body, steal some of Pilates’ go-to moves.
 Not only is Pilates a known core-strengthener (that’s prenatal friendly, to boot!), it’s also a solid way to sculpt a strong upper body.

-Keep rocking that crop top till summer’s end courtesy of this Pilates-inspired workout targeting the arms, shoulders, back, and abs.
-This routine uses dumbbells and a resistance band to mimic Reformer-style moves and add a new twist to traditional mat favorites, making it easier than ever to sculpt and define all the key core muscles at home.
+This Pilates-inspired workout targets your arms, shoulders, back, and abs using dumbbells and a resistance band to mimic Reformer-style moves and add a new twist to traditional mat favorites.
+(Related: The Megaformer-Inspired Pilates Workout to Sculpt and Tone)

 How it works: Three or four non-consecutive days a week, do each move without resting.
 Repeat the entire circuit 3 times total.

 Stand in Pilates 'V' position with heels pressed together, toes turned out naturally from hips, inner thighs squeezed together, and core braced.
 Hold dumbbells in front of hips, palms facing up and elbows bent behind body.

 Extend arms in front of body in line with shoulders (maintaining a slight bend in elbows), keeping abs braced in tight and shoulders stacked over hips.